imazen/resizer/Plugins/FastScaling/readme.md

 * `&down.colorspace=srgb (as-is, default) | linear| gamma`  `srgb` is equivalent to `&down.preserve=-6.1515`, and mirrors DrawImage behavior. `linear` is equivalent to `&down.preserve=0`
 * `&down.colorspace.a=1..2.2` lets you set a (temporary) gamma adjustment directly.
 Use with `&down.colorspace=gamma`.

-As you can tell, scaling in a linear light preserves more of the snowflakes than scaling in sRGB
+As you can tell, scaling in a linear light (left) preserves more of the snowflakes than scaling in sRGB (right).
 ![Scaling in linear](https://s3.amazonaws.com/resizer-web/pluginexamples/snowing_300_linear.jpg)
 ![Scaling in sRGB](https://s3.amazonaws.com/resizer-web/pluginexamples/snowing_300_srgb.jpg)